darenma/CellType-Analysis/README.md

 # Node-level Associations Between Cell Types And Connectivity

 The goal of this research project is to explore the internal relationships of __brain cell types__ and __connectivity__.
-We aim at two things in major: finding a robust way to predict connectivity using cell type densities in mouse brain; transferring the findings to human brain.
+We aim at two things in major:

+1. Finding a robust way to predict structural connectivity using cell type densities in mouse brain

+2. Transferring the findings to human brain.

 ## Overview: